What You'll Learn

 “My son is a highly sensitive person, and it takes him quite a long time to feel comfortable in new situations,” explains Weingarten.
 “I honestly can’t think of a single new situation that has been easy for him.
 He’s just not that kind of kid.”

 It can be painful to watch your child struggle in should-be-fun settings, but there are a few strategies — paired with a good dose of patience — that experts and fellow parents have found to be helpful.

 If difficulty in social situations has become a pattern, it’s important to accept that this is part of your child’s personality, not a deficiency.

-“Just because lots of kids like birthday parties, it doesn’t mean that it’s some kind of comment on you or your child if they are more trepidatious,” says Rachel Busman, a clinical psychologist at the Anxiety Disorders Center at the Child Mind Institute.
+“Just because lots of kids like birthday parties, it doesn’t mean that it’s some kind of comment on you or your child if they are more trepidatious,” says Rachel Busman, PsyD, a clinical psychologist.
 “I think just appreciating that is important, because parents can feel pressure to be like everybody else.”

 Weingarten, who also describes herself as sensitive, recalls as a child feeling some of the same feelings her son now has.
 Still, she admits, “as a parent, I would be lying if I said it wasn’t frustrating for me sometimes.”
 However, she tries her best not to express that frustration to her son.
 “I never want him to feel like something is wrong with him, or as though he’s defective in any way, or like his feelings aren’t real or legitimate.”

 For Emily Popek, rethinking her perception of fun for her five-year-old was key.
 “It made a difference to realize that just because she was sitting on the sidelines watching didn’t mean she wasn’t enjoying herself.
 She actually was!
 So honestly the key for me was just letting go of my own expectations of what her ‘enjoyment’ would — or should — look like.”